cjf00000/ScaCTM/README.md

         juncluster1
         juncluster2

-Which is the hostnames for your cluster.
+Which are the hostnames for your cluster.

 Look at help of `ctm-train`